akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+9:00 PM 2/24/2021
+About converting edge selection into border vertex selection.
+Pressing C in edge mode converts selected edges into border selection.
+It is useful for placing curves.
+First select poly islands that do not border with existing curves in object.
+Press C. This creates edge loops.
+From these loops vertex selection is created with C.
+Press Ctrl+P in succession to place curves for these edgeloops.
+When edges are selected, curve placing function takes this selection as quide.
+Vertex ordered selection can be used without edges selected.
+Also two point curve is valid.

 10:24 PM 2/21/2021
 Now Shift+E in curves Mode starts curves weights editing when not in vertex Mode.
 In vertex Mode it starts weight editing for selected verts.